About your Advocate

-Based in Austin Texas, Ms. Spencer is a Special Education Advocate who is also a parent like you.
+Based in Austin Texas, I am a Special Education Advocate who is also a parent like you.

 Moms and Dads of children with disabilities have an intimate understanding of the challenges in obtaining an appropriate education.
 You understand how "exclusive" life can be for your child because he/she looks, sounds or thinks outside of society's norms or expectations.

 Public schools have a legal duty to provide your child with an educational benefit regardless of perceptions.
 My services not only include helping children in the public school system, but also helping their parents at home if needed.
 Families can become fragmented by the challenges of raising a child with a disability, behavior can devolve, so I offer parenting training in addition to advocacy.

 Apart from being at the ARD/IEP table, I have volunteered, trained, worked for non-profits and presented many times on solution-oriented special education topics at conferences.
 Experience and effective communication skills are why I can negotiate for services at every level, and teach you how to do the same.

 If you work with me to develop behavior management strategies for your child, you are benefiting from 23 years of experience with ADHD children and evidence-based PMT methodologies.
 Learn what your child needs and address those needs effectively.